 PyQt5 is the Qt5-based edition of the Python GUI library PyQt from Riverbank Computing.

 There are two major versions currently in use: PyQt5 based on Qt5 and PyQt6 based on Qt6.
-Both versions are almost completely compatible aside from imports, and lack of support for some advanced modules in Qt6.
+Both versions are almost completely compatible aside from imports.
 PyQt6 also makes some changes to how namespaces and flags work, but these are easily manageable.

 Take your first steps building apps with Python & Qt5